 There are some key metrics that are good to use when you’re testing the grip:

 1. Does it allow you to position your hand properly and direct the bow through the thumb on release.
-See our Set Position – Archery Technique for more detail on this.
+See our Set (Hand Position) guide for more detail on this.

 2. Does the grip help you rotate your bow arm elbow so that it’s vertical, and keep it there?